nhsbsa/nhsbsa-digital-playbook/src/development/dev-git.md

 ### Commit frequency

 We recommend committing regular and often.
-Changes should be pushed to the Git hosting provider at least daily to serve as backup.

 Take care not to sacrifice logical commits by committing too frequently.
 If you wish to commit unfinished work, then make this clear by labelling the commit as work in progress (wip), and later [squash](#squashing) the commits.

+Note that committing updates the 'local' repository stored on your development machine (for example, on your laptop or VM).
+To update the 'remote' repository on the Git hosting provider, you need to 'push' the changes you have committed.

+Changes should be pushed to the remote at least daily to serve as backup.

 ### Squashing